openmrv/MRV/Modules_2/coded.md

-*   Free and open data access from agencies such as the USGS, NASA, ESA, and JAXA.
+*   Free and open data access from agencies such as the USGS, NASA, ESA, and JAXA
-*   Consistent and repeated data archives spanning multiple years or decades.
+*   Consistent and repeated data archives spanning multiple years or decades
-*   High performance cloud computing environments such as Google Earth Engine and Amazon Web Services.
+*   High performance cloud computing environments such as Google Earth Engine and Amazon Web Services
-*   Novel change detection methodologies based on dense time series data.
+*   Novel change detection methodologies based on dense time series data
-*   Standardized pre-processing in support of data collections.
+*   Standardized pre-processing in support of data collections

 Notable early applications of time series analysis for land change monitoring include LandTrendr (Kennedy e tal., 2010), BFAST (Verbesselt et al., 2010), Vegetation Change Tracker<sup> </sup>(Huang et al., 2010), and Continuous Change Detection and Classification<sup> </sup>(Zhu and Woodcock, 2014).
 These approaches have their unique advantages and helped to lay the groundwork for the CODED.